 Amperage (A) x Voltage (V) = Wattage (W)

 After listing the wattage of each appliance, you need to calculate the total and multiply by 1.25.
-Starting watts are usually higher than running watts, so if you use the device wattage as your reference point, you’ll end up overloading your generator.
+Starting watts are usually higher than running watts, so if you use the device wattage as your reference point, you’ll overload your generator.

-If, for instance, you’re running an air compressor with a wattage of 2000W, it’s likely to start using 4000W before decreasing its usage to the 2000W.
-So, multiplying by 1.25 is adding a 25 percent allowance to be able to contain the starting watts.
+If, for instance, you’re running an air compressor with a wattage of 2000W, it’s likely to start using 4000W before decreasing its usage to 2000W.
+So, multiplying by 1.25 adds a 25 percent allowance to contain the starting watts.

-According to Consumer Reports, 900+ people died due to carbon monoxide poisoning, and thousands got injured while using portable generators from the year 2005 to 2017.
+According to Consumer Reports, 900+ people died due to carbon monoxide poisoning, and thousands got injured using portable generators from 2005 to 2017.

-Here are safety tips for portable generators you need to know:
+Here are some safety tips for portable generators you need to know: